 Nacho Molina received the SIB Early Career Bioinformatician Award for his project on how “Mammalian genes are transcribed with widely different bursting kinetics”, performed in the team of SIB Group Leader Félix Naef at EPFL (Lausanne).

 Today, Nacho is successfully leading his own group at the Institute of Genetics and Molecular and Cellular Biology (IGBMS) in France and is also a permanent researcher at the French National Centre for Scientific Research (CNRS).
 Together with his team, he is trying to improve our understanding of how stochastic process influence eukaryotic gene regulation.
-To learn more about Nacho’s research interests, have a look at his group webpage and follow @molina_lab on Twitter.
+To learn more about Nacho’s research interests, follow @molina_lab on Twitter.

 In your personal opinion, what is the single most fascinating discovery made possible by bioinformatics?